 Janet Arnold is actively involved in a variety of community working groups and is the Chair of the York Region Bullying Prevention Partnership, and holds memberships with the Learning Disabilities Association of York Region, the College of Early Childhood Educators (CECE), the Association of Early Childhood Educators Ontario (AECEO) as well as the Centre for Exceptional Children.

-Francine McLeod is a Behaviour Consultant, Registered Social Worker , Certified Professional Coach and a member of the Ontario Association of Child and Youth Care (OACYC) who has worked largely with children and youth with Autism Spectrum Disorders (ASDs) and other developmental disabilities, their families and the systems that support them since 1995.
+Francine McLeod is a Behaviour Consultant, Registered Social Worker , School Counselor, Certified Professional Coach and a member of the Ontario Association of Child and Youth Care (OACYC) who has worked largely with children and youth with Autism Spectrum Disorders (ASDs) and other developmental disabilities, their families and the systems that support them since 1995.
 Francine has worked under the supervision and mentoring of Dr. Ronald Leaf, Dr. Sandy Slater and Dr. John McEachin.
 Francine has provided ongoing training, consultation and resource development to families, therapists, educators and other professionals in evidence based behaviour management techniques such as the principles in Applied Behaviour Analysis (ABA).

 Having worked as a therapist, consultant, supervisor and clinical manager in therapeutic settings, along with families and educators, she has a strong understanding of the needs of children and youth as well as the staff, families and communities that support them.
 Francine has also helped community organizations to better support children and youth to be more fully included into the fabric of the community.